cellabox/cellabox/README.md

 ### License ###

 Cellabox is released under the [BSD 3-Clause license].
-See the [`LICENSE`](https://github.com/cellabox/cellabox/LICENSE) file for more information.
+See the [`LICENSE`](https://github.com/cellabox/cellabox/blob/master/LICENSE) file for more information.
-Please only use the Cellabox name and marks when accurately referencing this software distribution.
-Do not use the marks in a way that suggests you are endorsed by Cellabox.
+Please use and reference to Cellabox in case you use this software or part(s) of it.

 ### Sensor Modules ###

 The firmware is able to run in different sensor modules.
 The firmware initializes itself the correct way, depending on the state of the configuration pins:

 * Config = 0: temperature and humidity, battery (3x1.5V), Vsupply=1.8V, T&H = Sensirion SHTC1
 * Config = 1: indoor air quality, battery (3x1.5V), Vsupply=1.8V, VOC = Sensirion SGPC3, T&H = Sensirion SHTC1
 * Config = 2: outdoor air quality, battery (3x1.5V), Vsupply=2.7V, O3 = SPEC Sensors 110-406, NO2 = SPEC Sensors 110-507, SO2 = SPEC Sensors 110-601, CO = SPEC Sensors 110-102, Pressure = ST LPS22HB, T&H = Sensirion SHT30